GENERAL ASSEMBLY OF NORTH CAROLINA

 SECTION 5.
 G.S.
 15A-1467(a) reads as rewritten:

-a State or local agency, a claimant, or a claimant's counsel.
-The
+or agency. a State or local agency, a claimant, or a claimant's counsel.

-Commission shall not consider a claim of factual innocence if the convicted
+The Commission shall not consider a claim of factual innocence if the

-person is deceased.
-The determination of whether to grant a formal inquiry
+convicted person is deceased.
+The determination of whether to grant a formal

-regarding any other claim of factual innocence is in the discretion of the
+inquiry regarding any other claim of factual innocence is in the discretion of

-Commission.
-The Commission may informally screen and dismiss a case summarily
+the Commission.
+The Commission may informally screen and dismiss a case

 SECTION 6.
 G.S.
 15A-1468(b) reads as rewritten:

-use all due diligence to notify the victim at least 30 days prior to any
+The Director shall use all due diligence to notify the victim at least 30 days

-proceedings of the full Commission held in regard to the victim's case.
-The
+prior to any proceedings of the full Commission held in regard to the victim's

-Commission shall notify the victim that the victim is permitted to attend
+case.
+The Commission shall notify the victim that the victim is permitted to

-proceedings otherwise closed to the public, subject to any limitations imposed
+attend proceedings otherwise closed to the public, subject to any limitations

-by this Article.
-If the victim plans to attend proceedings otherwise closed to
+imposed by this Article.
+If the victim plans to attend proceedings otherwise

-the public, the victim shall notify the Commission at least 10 days in advance
+closed to the public, the victim shall notify the Commission at least 10 days

-determines that the victim's presence may interfere with the investigation, the
+Commission determines that the victim's presence may interfere with the

-Commission may close any portion of the proceedings to the victim."
+investigation, the Commission may close any portion of the proceedings to the

 SECTION 7.
 The Innocence Inquiry Commission shall include, as part of its rules of operation, the holding of a prehearing conference to be held at least 10 days prior to any proceedings of the full Commission.
 Only the following persons shall be notified and authorized to attend the prehearing conference: the District Attorney, or the District Attorney's designee, of the district where the claimant was convicted of the felony upon which the claim of factual innocence is based; the claimant's counsel, if any; the Chair of the Commission; the Executive Director of the Commission; and any Commission staff designated by the Director.
 The District Attorney, or designee, shall be provided (i) an opportunity to inspect any evidence that may be presented to the Commission that has not previously been presented to any judicial officer or body and (ii) any information that he or she deems relevant to the proceedings.
 Prior to any Commission proceedings, the District Attorney or designee is authorized to provide the Commission with a written statement, which shall be included in the record of the Commission's proceedings.
 Any statement included in the record shall be part of the Commission's record of proceedings pursuant to G.S.
 15A-1468(e).